roadsidemultimedia/Docs/support-troubleshooting/common-issues.md

 ##  Common Issue #3 - PHP Errors ##

-If you encounter a white screen of death (WSOD) or receive a PHP error message preventing your from accessing your site, this may be due to a PHP error.
+If you encounter a white screen of death (WSOD) or receive a PHP error message preventing you from accessing your site, this may be due to a PHP error.
 This can be caused by a plugin conflict, server error or database issue.

 ### Typical Symptoms ###